dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-* The idea that only a single question is allowed is sufficiently entrenched that many DNS servers will simply return an error (or fail to response at all) if they receive a query with a question count (QDCOUNT) of more than one.
+* The idea that only a single question is allowed is sufficiently entrenched that many DNS servers will simply return an error (or fail to respond at all) if they receive a query with a question count (QDCOUNT) of more than one.

 Sending QTYPE=ANY does not guarantee that all RRsets will be returned.